 events from the background queue on interpreter shutdown.
 Typically, one does

 not need to disable this.
 Even if the functionality is not wanted, you can also disable it by setting the

 0 in the options passed to

 This integration registers with the interpreter's except hook system.
 Through this, any exception that is unhandled will be reported to Sentry automatically.
 Note that exceptions raised in interactive interpreter sessions will not be reported.

 This integration deduplicates certain events.
-This is enabled by default and should not be disabled except in rare circumstances.
-Disabling this integration for instance will cause duplicate error logging in the Flask framework.
+The Sentry Python SDK enables it by default, and it should not be disabled except in rare circumstances.
+Disabling this integration, for instance, will cause duplicate error logging in the Flask framework.

 The stdlib integration instruments certain modules in the standard library to emit breadcrumbs.
-This is enabled by default and rarely makes sense to disable.
+The Sentry Python SDK enables this by default, and it rarely makes sense to disable.